IBE160/SG-Gruppe-Stavanger/proposal.md

   - **AI Recipe Suggestions:** Use GPT or OpenAI embeddings for creative recipe variations.
   - **Semantic Search:** Implement OpenAI’s `text-embedding-3-small` model to improve recipe search relevance.

-AI is intentionally **not part of the MVP** to keep the core development focused and achievable within the 6-week timeline.
+AI is intentionally **not part of the MVP** to keep the core development focused and achievable within the 9-week timeline.

+For a detailed breakdown of the Phase 2 AI strategy, see the full technical research document:

+@C:\IBE160\SG-Gruppe-Stavanger\docs\research-technical-2025-10-28.md

 ## Recipe Source
 - **Primary:** Spoonacular API (Free tier, 150 requests/day)